 The monsoon season marks its beginning in the state from July till September in Himachal Pradesh.
-The temperature dips during this season and most of the region receives heavy downpour rainfall.
-Spiti region is known as a dry desert due to which it does not receive downpour and the rest of the state experiences substantial monsoon.
+The temperature dips during this season, and most of the region receives heavy downpour rainfall.
+Spiti region is known as a dry desert due to which it does not receive downpours, and the rest of the state experiences substantial monsoon.
 However, the rain also adds beauty to the region, and the temperature ranges from 14⁰ C to 21⁰ C. However, the increases in rainfall also intensify the chances of landslides in the state.

 Winters (October to March)

 This is the perfect time to visit Himachal Pradesh for snow lovers and adventure enthusiasts.
 The winter season starts in October and lasts till March.
-Most of the towns in Himachal Pradesh receive snowfall in January and February when the temperature dips as low as -5⁰ C. Himachal Pradesh transforms into a wonderland in this season.
+Most of the towns in Himachal Pradesh receive snowfall in January and February when the temperature dips as low as -5⁰ C. Himachal Pradesh transforms into a wonderland during this season.
 The higher altitude regions of the state receive heavy snowfall and owing to this, the mountain passes remain blocked during the winter season.
-Rohtang Pass and Kunzum Pass remain closed during this time and tourists cannot visit Lahaul and Spiti Valley via Rohtang Pass.
+Rohtang Pass and Kunzum Pass remain closed, and tourists cannot visit Lahaul and Spiti Valley via Rohtang Pass.
 This is an ideal time to indulge in skiing and ice skating in Shimla, Manali, Sethan, Kinnaur, and Sainj Valley.

 Places to visit in Himachal Pradesh